 The iostat tool provides a good overall view of your disk I/O statistics:

 Like with top, iostat gives you the CPU percentage output.
 Below that, it provides a breakdown of each drive and partition on your system and statistics for each:

 - Blk_wrtn: total blocks written.

-By looking at these different values and comparing them to each other, ideally you will be able to find out first, which partition (or partitions) is getting the bulk of the I/O traffic, and second, whether the majority of that traffic is reads (Blk_read/s) or writes (Blk_wrtn/s).
+By looking at these different values and comparing them to each other, ideally, you will be able to find out first, which partition (or partitions) is getting the bulk of the I/O traffic, and second, whether the majority of that traffic is reading (Blk_read/s) or writes (Blk_wrtn/s).
 As I said, tracking down the cause of I/O issues can be tricky, but hopefully, those values will help you isolate what processes might be causing the load.

 For instance, if you have an I/O-bound load and you suspect that your remote backup job might be the culprit, compare the read and write statistics.
-Because you know that a remote backup job is primarily going to read from your disk, if you see that the majority of the disk I/O is writes, you reasonably can assume it’s not from the backup job.
+Because you know that a remote backup job is primarily going to read from your disk if you see that the majority of the disk I/O writes, you reasonably can assume it’s not from the backup job.
 If, on the other hand, you do see a heavy amount of read I/O on a particular partition, you might run the lsof command and grep for that backup process and see whether it does in fact have some open file handles on that partition.

 - Optimize your application: profile your application’s code and try and optimize the areas that place the most load on the server.

 - PHP could be the culprit – caching PHP would be a good option by adding Memcached or eAccelerator

 - Consider changing to a lower impact web server, such as nginx.
 This could increase the number of connections that the server can handle.

 - Add page caching, using something like varnish